- This event has passed.

 The plant identification walk and workshop will take place at Euterpe Farms.
 In the morning, Dr. Adams will identify and discuss the medicinal and spiritual uses of a variety of native plants.
 The afternoon hands-on preparation session will be held outdoors as well, in the “tienda.”
 After the workshop, participants will receive a follow-up email with a complete list of all plants that are identified and/or utilized as well as recipes and other info.

 The morning outing from 10 a.m. to 12:00 p.m. will be a slow-paced walk around the property which borders the Ventura River Preserve.
 It will involve stopping and standing for discussion for periods of time.
-A lightweight campstool could be useful for those uncomfortable standing.
+A lightweight campstool could be useful for those who are uncomfortable standing.

 After a 1/2 hour break, the afternoon session from 12:30 to 3:00 p.m. will focus on preparing seasonal edible and medicinal products for winter health from wild foraged plant material.
 Participants will go home with their own jar of sagebrush liniment.
 Seasonal plants and products to be featured may include, among others: